petecarapetyan/webappwriter/docs/fins/installation/shellScript.md

 **TL;DR:**

-**This shell script is destructive!**, always `git commit` before running on an existing folder!
+**This shell script is destructive!** Always `git commit` before running on an existing folder!

 `./try.sh mysite not-five38 seed start`

 - writes or overwrites ../mysite with a new `not-five38` theme
-- also adds Lorem Ipsum content
+- also adds Lorem Ipsum content and random images
 - starts it up in localhost

 `./try.sh mysite not-slashdot keep start`